populationgenomics/talos/comparison/README.md

 explained the searches become progressively more specific: `which element of the quality filter failed`, `which element of the Category 1 filter criteria was failed`.

-1. Parse both AIP and external results into a common format
+1. Parse both Talos and external results into a common format
-2. Compare AIP + Ext. data, find `True Positives` and discrepancies
+2. Compare Talos + Ext. data, find `True Positives` and discrepancies
     - At this point the top-line results are logged to GCP in JSON format
 3. For each Discrepancy:

 ![ComparisonTree](../design_docs/images/comparison_decision_tree.png)